The Project: What’s the Next Iteration of the Sharing Economy?

 The time has come for cities to develop new rules for the sharing economy.
 To pave the way for a digital, more sustainable 21st century, cities need to work together with other stakeholders—technologists who understand the sharing economy, innovators who are thinking about new ways to run cities, politicians and activists, users and workers—to create a sharing economy that works for everyone.

-Our new series, the Future of Sharing, aims to do just that.
+Our Future of Sharing series aims to do just that.
 We plan to gather innovators, both virtually and in person, to discuss the benefits and challenges of the current sharing economy, and come up with ways we can improve it.
 We’ll also be explaining what we are learning by creating short videos, animations, graphics, articles and posts.
 If you’re interested in the Sharing Economy 2.0, and in creating a better future for cities, we hope you’ll follow the conversation over the course of the year.